Ismaila Isa Funtua: Life

 Ismaila Isa was born in Funtua in January 1942.
-He received Islamic education, where he learnt the Qur'an, Islamic jurisprudence and the traditions of the Prophet Muhammad.
+He received Islamic education, where he learnt the Qur'an, Islamic jurisprudence and the traditions of Muhammad.
 He later attended the Commercial College in Zaria, Federal Training Centre in Kaduna and the Ahmadu Bello University in Zaria.
 He also attended the University of Manchester, and was the Monitor-General of Course 9 of the Senior Executive Course at the National Institute of Policy and Strategic Studies.

 A highly capable administrator, Isa Funtua started his career in the Katsina Native Authority, where he eventually rose through the ranks working in the defunct North Central State.
 He later joined United Textiles Limited in Kaduna, where he was the personnel manager showcasing "great managerial finesse" over ten thousand workers.
 He was a member of the 1994 Constitutional Conference under General Sani Abacha; was listed as a target by the regime.

 He then retired into private business where he became a director of several companies.
 He was the founder of Funtua Textiles Limited, and managing director of the Democrat Newspaper.
 He was also the founder and Chairman of Bulet Construction Company (one of the largest indigenous construction companies in Nigeria), responsible for building several federal buildings.
 He was a Life Patron of the International Press Institute and the President of the Newspaper Proprietors Association of Nigeria.